 Prior to St. John’s, Tartamella spent a year as an assistant men’s basketball coach under the direction of head coach Tom Spina at SUNY Maritime College in Throgs Neck, N.Y.
 His responsibilities included recruiting and developing long and short-range strategies, administering game plans to players for execution in practice and games, and organizing and implementing pre- and post-season conditioning programs.
 Tartamella also served as the assistant director of career services at SUNY Maritime College.

-After graduating from James Madison University in 2001 with a bachelor's degree in business administration in marketing information, he coached alongside legendary Stony Brook men's basketball coach Joe Castiglie at St. Anthony's High School.
-After his stint coaching boys' varsity, Tartamella was hired as the graduate assistant coach for the St. John's women's basketball team.
+After graduating from James Madison University in 2001 with a bachelor’s degree in business administration in marketing information, he coached alongside Joe Castiglie - the most successful coach in Stony Brook men’s basketball history - at St. Anthony’s High School.
+After his stint coaching boys’ varsity, Tartamella was hired as the graduate assistant coach for the St. John’s women’s basketball team.

 A native of St. James, N.Y., Tartamella earned his master’s degree in marketing management from St. John’s in 2004.

 A fiery competitor as a coach and athlete, Tartamella was a two-sport star at Smithtown High School, enjoying success as a basketball and baseball player.
 His success as a prep standout resulted in numerous scholarship offers before an injury ended his promising playing career and led him to coaching.